Where does my donation go?

 Can I help the shelter as a volunteer?

 The City of Ivins has a process for volunteer approval.
-Contact the shelter directly at 435-628-1049 for more information.
+Contact the shelter at 435-628-1049 for more information.

 Why should I support the no-kill philosophy?

-To help save the lives of healthy and treatable animals.
-Millions of cats and dogs who are healthy and adoptable are killed every year in shelters.
-Adopting the no-kill philosophy means embracing a mindset that thinks first of what can be done to save a given animal.
-Sometimes all that is needed is a haircut, a bath and some dental work to make an animal appealing enough for adoption.
-Sometimes it takes medical care and behavior modification, or fostering by patient families.
+To help save the lives of adoptable animals.
+Millions of cats and dogs are killed every year in shelters.
+Adopting the no-kill philosophy means considering what can be done to save an animal.
+Often times all that is needed is grooming or dental work to make an animal appealing enough for adoption.
+Other times it takes veterinary care, training or fostering by patient families.
 It takes money, commitment and perseverance, but the end result is very rewarding.